Marcus will begin filming Fair City for RTE television this September in the role of Doctor James Oakley.

-Marcus recently finished filming Vikings season five, for MGM/History Channel.
+Marcus recently finished filming Vikings season five earlier this year, for MGM/History Channel.

 Earlier this year, he completed filming the Dickensian feature film 'The Man Who Invented Christmas,' in the role of Bob Cratchit, opposite Christopher Plummer, Johnathon Pryce and Dan Stevens and directed by Bharat Nalluri.